-Although the system interface has improved considerably, with a large number of functions, we continue to miss a greater variety of available spheres and applications.
+Although the system interface has improved considerably, with a large number of functions, we continue to miss a greater variety of applications as on WearOS smartwatches.

 At the moment, the Watch GT 2 can monitor up to 15 different sports to monitor the workouts and collect the data of any activity carried out throughout the day.

-It is a clear disadvantage of the Huawei Health App, since the application with which your smartwatch synchronizes with your Android mobile, does not offer only support from third-party applications in the fitness section, such as the recognized Strava or MyFitnessPal.
+The watch syncs with the Huawei Health App, which doesn't offer support for third-party applications in the fitness section, such as the recognized Strava or MyFitnessPal.

 Graphically it has improved the app, and it has the area of My Medals with which you get rewards as you progress in your achievements.
 However, compared to other platforms such as Fitbit or Samsung Health, it has a path of improvement to offer greater interaction with social networks, or even compete with other users for greater motivation.

 Another example that I like to cite in these cases is that of a Maps application in order to be able to navigate somewhere.
 Without a dedicated app, you won't be able to take advantage of the Watch GT 2 watch's potential, something that all its competitors offer.

 During our time with the Watch GT 2, we can safely say Huawei has advanced very positively in key aspects for the user such as design, interface use experience, as well as solid battery life.

 The variety of sizes of its case and the wide offer of interchangeable watch straps next to the different editions available, gives you a wide variety of choice.